 Sperm donor (if required): Buying donor sperm costs anywhere from $200-3,000 per sperm sample.

 Storage: The storage fees for embryos range from about $350 to $1000 per year.

 Embryo Transfer: This process typically costs about $3000-5000 per transfer.

-Keep in mind that some insurance companies will cover some of this cost for couples struggling with infertility.
+Keep in mind that some insurance companies will cover some of this cost.

 Egg Freezing vs. Embryo Freezing

 The egg and embryo freezing processes have a lot of overlap; the main differentiation is when the egg is fertilized.
 With egg freezing, the egg is fertilized only after it has been frozen and then thawed, often years later.